ai-bevo/belly_button_challenge/README.md

 <img src="Images/hw01.png" alt="bar chart" width="480" height="443">
 </p>

-3. Create a bubble chart that displays each sample.
+3. Created a bubble chart that displays each sample.

     - Use otu_ids for the x values.
     - Use sample_values for the y values.